Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Introduction

+We summarise some contributions of this paper; this list will be fleshed out in the rest of the Introduction: \begin{enumerate*} \item No previous duality result for $\lambda$-calculus theories exists.

+Duality results are interesting in themselves (see next subsection), and it is interesting to see how nominal techniques help to manage the technical demands of such a result. \item The lattice semantics of this paper is abstract, yet complete.
+The well-known domains-based denotational semantics are \emph{incomplete} (whereas semantics such as term models quotiented by equivalence are complete, but concrete). \item We prove a topological completeness result---but this should be impossible: topological \emph{in}completeness results exist in the literature.

-We summarise some contributions of the paper; this list will be fleshed out in the rest of the Introduction: \begin{enumerate*} \item No previous duality result for $\lambda$-calculus theories exists.
-Duality results are interesting in themselves (see next subsection), and it is interesting to see how nominal techniques help to manage the technical demands of such a result. \item The topological representations obtained are concrete, being based on nominal sets. \item The representation of open terms does not use valuations; possibly open $\lambda$-terms are interpreted as open sets in a nominal topological space (this is sometimes called an \emph{absolute} semantics).
+This depends on the topology, so the fact that a notion of topology that `works' for the $\lambda$-calculus exists, is surprising given the current state of the art.
+One would not expect this to work. \item The topological representations are concrete, being based on nominal sets. \item The representation of open terms does not use valuations; possibly open $\lambda$-terms are interpreted as open sets in a nominal topological space (this is sometimes called an \emph{absolute} semantics).

-Function application and also $\lambda$-abstraction get interpreted as concrete sets operations on nominal-style atoms. \item This paper is a nontrivial application of nominal ideas, and the techniques on nominal sets which we use are original and have independent technical interest.\footnote{ It may be worth amplifying on this, just a little.
-We face design questions such as: \emph{Should the points be finitely-supported, assuming the open sets are?} \emph{What is the proper notion of filter, in this context?} \emph{Should covering sets be finitely supported?
-Should they be strictly finitely supported?} \emph{In the presence of an $\amgis$-action, what is the correct notion of freshness for a set of points, anyway?} And so on; dozens of such questions are addressed in the technical material to follow.